ruslanzharkov/food/README.md

 ## Motivation

-This project was created as an example of how create React Native application using TypeScript, Redux and React Navigation for Screen routing with API interaction.
+This project was created as an example of how to create a simple React Native application using TypeScript, Redux and React Navigation for Screen routing with API interaction.
 Food seraching implemented via [yelp](https://www.yelp.com/)

 ## Code style